Igglybuff/awesome-piracy/readme.md

 - [Anonmasky](https://github.com/Anonmasky/anonmasky.github.io) Anonmasky is a beautiful startpage for geeks out there.
 Clone of weboas.is.
 - [iDashboard-PHP](https://github.com/causefx/iDashboard-PHP) HTPC Dashboard to load website services, written in PHP (predecessor to Organizr)
 - [HTPC-Manager](https://github.com/Hellowlol/HTPC-Manager) A fully responsive interface to manage all your favorite software on your Htpc.
+- [Monitorr](https://github.com/Monitorr/Monitorr) Self-hosted PHP-based web front platform that displays the status of any webapp or service in real time.
+- [Logarr](https://github.com/Monitorr/logarr) "Logarr" is a self-hosted, PHP-based, single-page log consolidation tool which formats and displays log files for easy analysis.

 ## Proxy Sites
 - [Unblocked](https://unblocked-pw.github.io/) :star2: Proxy site for accessing your favourite blocked sites